rmcanany/SolidEdgeHousekeeper/README.md

 If you are writing your own program, be aware several interoperability rules apply.
 See [<ins>**HousekeeperExternalPrograms**</ins>](https://github.com/rmcanany/HousekeeperExternalPrograms) for details and examples.

+**Code Snippets**

 Unlike the other file types, a `*.snp` is a special file containing only a snippet of code.
-The program inserts it between two sections that take care of the task's set-up and wrap-up, respectively.
 The code snippet is the (often very short) part that does the actual task at hand.
+You can see a few examples [<ins>**here**</ins>](https://github.com/rmcanany/HousekeeperExternalPrograms/tree/main/Snippets).

+It is just a text file in VB.Net format and can be created in Notepad.
+The program inserts the snippet into a predefined PowerShell script.
+The script has two sections that take care of the task's set-up and wrap-up, respectively.
+It will have the same name as the snippet file, with a `.ps1` extension.

-The intent is to address one-off automation chores, where the time to do the job manually is less than the time needed to write, test and maintain a program to do it automatically.
+The intent is to address one-off automation chores, where the time to do the job manually can't justify the time needed to write, test and maintain a full-blown program to do it automatically.

 One example is enabling the Physical Properties `Update on Save` flag.
 The code snippet would look something like this.